 Here is what I learned, and what I REALLY think you oughta know… This was a lifesaver in disguise.
 I truly feel like I gained an extra 25 minutes in my day (8 minute bathroom break after specials, after lunch, and after recess).
 You could use an extra 25 minutes, right?!
 Sure, I might have a kid miss 2 minutes of work time here and there.
 But that means I get 25 more minutes a day for small groups or conferencing.
 AH-MAZ-ING. :) :)

-Also, by letting my kids go whenever they want, I feel like it kind of takes the ‘fun’ out of going.
+Also, and here is the real secret, by letting my kids go whenever they want, I feel like it kind of takes the ‘fun’ out of going.
 It’s not a special thing- I’ll always let you go.
 So I think that really fosters independence and responsibility in my kiddos.
 They kind of feel like “Hey, she trusts me to go.
 I can go whenever I want.
 I should live up to her trust.”

 And when it boils down to it, it’s the bathroom for crying out loud.
 I used to be so controlling.
 When did I forget that kids are people too?!
 Well, I’m telling you, I remember now, and I LOVE IT! :)